Afterwards, create another field with the "File" data type.

 possible to directly download documents from the table, then this needs to

 be activated in the options of the file data field in the view table.

-Please note that thumbnails for hyparchive files can't be
+Please note that thumbnails for hyparchive files cannot be

-displayed, because these aren't stored on the Intrexx Portal
+displayed, because these are not stored on the Intrexx Portal

 Server but in hyparchive.
 Therefore preview pictures also